Know Your Rights Brochures for Youth

 SFPD and Community Groups Announce Release of Know Your Rights Brochures for Youth in Five Languages

 SAN FRANCISCO – Today, at the Huckleberry Community Assessment and Referral Center (CARC), the San Francisco Police Department and the Juvenile Justice Coalition held a joint press conference to announce the release of a "Know Your Rights" brochures for youth, which have been translated into five languages

 -- Russian, Spanish, Chinese, Tagalog and Vietnamese.
-Speakers at the press event included George Gascón (SFPD Chief of Police), David Lazar (SFPD Investigations Bureau Commander), Denise Coleman (Director of Juvenile Justice Programs at Huckleberry Youth Programs), Joyce Hicks (Executive Director of the Office of Citizen Complaints), Ron Stueckle (Sunset Youth Services and Juvenile Justice Providers Association), Paul Henderson (Assistant District Attorney), and Tiara Hewitt (San Francisco Youth Commissioner).
+Speakers at the press event included George Gascón (SFPD Chief of Police), David Lazar (SFPD Investigations Bureau Commander), Denise Coleman (Director of Juvenile Justice Programs at Huckleberry Youth Programs), Joyce Hicks (Executive Director of the Department of Police Accountability), Ron Stueckle (Sunset Youth Services and Juvenile Justice Providers Association), Paul Henderson (Assistant District Attorney), and Tiara Hewitt (San Francisco Youth Commissioner).

-The Juvenile Justice Coalition is comprised of over 25 city agencies and community groups including the Office of Citizen Complaints, Asian Law Caucus, Huckleberry CARC, and the SF Youth Commission.
+The Juvenile Justice Coalition is comprised of over 25 city agencies and community groups including the Department of Police Accountability, Asian Law Caucus, Huckleberry CARC, and the SF Youth Commission.
 For the past several years, the Coalition has been collaborating with SFPD to improve police procedures and interactions with youth in San Francisco.
 This working group helped revise SFPD’s procedures governing police interactions with youth (See SFPD Department General Order 7.01).

 Notable changes include: